Status

 Safeguards

-The Department of Environment, Land, Water and Planning uses a 3D model when assessing planning proposals in the central city and key urban renewal sites.
+The Department of Transport and Planning uses a 3D model when assessing planning proposals in the central city and key urban renewal sites.
 This model includes the protected airspace for Melbourne, Essendon and Moorabbin airports.

-The model helps to inform the state's strategic planning and enables early consideration of a proposal’s possible impact on such airspace (see Ministerial Permits in Victoria and 3D Built Form Modelling in Victoria).
+The model helps to inform the state's strategic planning and enables early consideration of a proposal’s possible impact on such airspace.

 The Design and Development Overlay (DDO) can be applied in planning schemes to regulate the height of development in locations where buildings and other structures could intrude into protected airspace.
 The DDO is also used in some planning schemes to control the height of development around helicopter landing sites, including hospitals (see Planning Practice Note 75: Planning Requirements for Heliports and Helicopter Landing Sites).